envoyproxy/gateway/docs/design/SYSTEM_DESIGN.md

 #### Provisioner
 The provisioner configures any infrastruture needed based on the IR.

-##### Envoy
-Provisions an Envoy based Load balancer service.
+* Envoy - Provisions an Envoy based Load balancer service.
 This is a platform specific component.
-For example, a Terraform or Ansible provisioner could be added in the future to provision the Envoy infra in a non-Kubernetes environment.
+For example, a Terraform or Ansible provisioner could be added in the future to provision the Envoy infrastructure in a non-Kubernetes environment.

-##### Auxiliary Control Planes
-These components are responsible for handling out of band control plane traffic sent by Envoy Proxy.

-###### Rate Limit service
-This is based on the [Envoy Rate Limit Service](https://github.com/envoyproxy/ratelimit) and will consume the IR and translate it into the server side rate limiting config.
-A similar Envoy Proxy translator sub component would translate the IR into Envoy’s ratelimit filter.
+* Auxiliary Control Planes - These optional components are services needed to implement API Gateway features that require external integrations with Envoy Proxy.
+A good example is [Global Ratelimiting](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/other_features/global_rate_limiting) which would require instatiating and configuring the [Envoy Rate Limit Service](https://github.com/envoyproxy/ratelimit) as well the [Rate Limit filter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/extensions/filters/http/ratelimit/v3/rate_limit.proto#envoy-v3-api-msg-extensions-filters-http-ratelimit-v3-ratelimit) using the IR passed to this component.
+Such features would be exposed to the user using [Custom Route Filters](https://gateway-api.sigs.k8s.io/v1alpha2/api-types/httproute/#filters-optional) defined in the Gateway API.

 ### Design Decisions
-* A single Envoy Gateway controller will consume many [GatewayClass resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass).
+* A single Envoy Gateway will consume many [GatewayClass resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gatewayclass).
-* A single Envoy Gateway instance will consume many [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) to manage a fleet of Envoy Proxies with different configurations i.e. each [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) will map to a unique instance of Envoy Proxy created by the Provisioner.
+* A single Envoy Gateway will consume many [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) to manage a fleet of Envoy Proxies with different configurations i.e. each [Gateway resources](https://gateway-api.sigs.k8s.io/concepts/api-overview/#gateway) will map to a unique instance of Envoy Proxy created by the Provisioner.
-* The goal is to make the Provisioner & Translator layers extensible, but for the near future, extensibility can be achieved using xDS supportthat Envoy Gateway will provide.
+* The goal is to make the Provisioner & Translator layers extensible, but for the near future, extensibility can be achieved using xDS support that Envoy Gateway will provide.

 ### Open Questions
-* Which APIGateway and Ingress features will Envoy Gateway introduce in the near future ?
+* Which API Gateway and Ingress features will Envoy Gateway introduce in the near future?

 The draft for this document is [here](https://docs.google.com/document/d/1riyTPPYuvNzIhBdrAX8dpfxTmcobWZDSYTTB5NeybuY/edit)